Quickstart — bind many members from one agent

 }

-join in memory.
-Both paths are valid; the confluence is a
+and join in memory.
+Both paths are valid; the composite

 What to do when things go wrong